twinstar6980/Twinning.Documentation/english/installation.md

 	> @ `Windows` \
 	> You need to trust the signing certificate in MSIX before installation. \
-	> Right-click the properties of `.msix`, switch to the ⌈Digital Signatures ⌋ page, select the first item in the list, and then click ⌈Details ⌋ , and in the pop-up window, select ⌈View Certificate⌋ - ⌈Install Certificate⌋ - ⌈Local machine⌋ - ⌈Place all certificates in the following storage⌋ - ⌈Trusted persons⌋, to complete the installation of the certificates.
+	> Right-click the properties of `.msix`, switch to the ⌈ Digital Signatures ⌋ page, select the first item in the list, and then click ⌈ Details ⌋ , and in the pop-up window, select ⌈ View Certificate ⌋ - ⌈ Install Certificate ⌋ - ⌈ Local machine ⌋ - ⌈ Place all certificates in the following storage ⌋ - ⌈ Trusted persons ⌋, to complete the installation of the certificates.
 	>
 	> @ `Iphone` \
 	> Need to self-sign and install `ipa` through AltStore or other tools.